 - 1998: Nestlé purchased Italian mineral waters business Sanpellegrino Group, and Nestlé Pure Life was launched in developing countries

-- 2001: Nestlé bought US pet food business, Ralston Purina, and merged it with Nestlé Friskies Petcare to establish Nestlé Purina Petcare as new market leader in pet food products
+- 2001: Nestlé bought the US pet food business, Ralston Purina, and merged it with Nestlé Friskies Petcare to establish Nestlé Purina Petcare as the new market leader in pet food products

 - 2005: Nestlé acquired Greek company Delta Ice Cream for €240 Million (US$ 270.8 Mn)

-- 2006: Nestlé acquired Medical Nutrition division of Novartis Pharmaceutical for US$ 2.5 Billion
+- 2006: Nestlé acquired the Medical Nutrition division of Novartis Pharmaceutical for US$ 2.5 Billion

-- 2007: The company acquired milk-flavoring brand known as Ovaltine
+- 2007: The company acquired the milk-flavoring brand known as Ovaltine

 - 2010: The company acquired Kraft Foods’s frozen pizza business in the US and Canada for US$ 3.7 Billion